rustweave-network/rustweaved/cmd/kaspaminer/README.md

 # kaspaminer

-Kaspaminer is a CPU-based miner for kaspad
+Rustweaveminer is a CPU-based miner for kaspad

 ## Requirements